davidverweij/phone-grown/instructable.md

 ## Step 5: All good!
 Now experiment

 functionalities:
-- coloured areas overlap!
+- coloured areas overlap and mix!
 E.g. (pictures)
 - can set times to make the screen turn black (for example at night) (but we leave the phone on at all times)
 - green dot slowly blinking to show it is running (will show red if issues)
+- curious about the data that came in?
+Check logs and data history!